rubenerd/rubenerd.com/content/post/2016/australian-isps-blocking-torrent-sites.markdown

 ---
 title: "Australian ISPs to block torrent sites"
-summary: "Trotting out all the usual memes, and without thinking of the implications."
+abstract: "Trotting out all the usual memes, and without thinking of the implications."
 date: "2016-12-22T17:24:00+10:00"
 category: Internet
 tag: